 To test the master cylinder, remove the brake line or hose from the rear of the master cylinder located on the surge actuator.
 DO NOT remove the orifice fitting that the hose or brake line attaches to.
 This orifice is very, very small-perhaps as small as the diameter of one strand of hair on your head and can easily clog with debris.
 Engage the master cylinder using the lever to see if it forces a fine stream of brake fluid thru the orifice fitting.
 If not, remove the orifice fitting, and then test it again by engaging the master cylinder.
 If it now pumps fluid, hold the orifice up to a strong source of light and see if you can see thru it.
 If not, it is clogged and is preventing the brake fluid from reaching the wheel cylinders.
 Unclog or replace the orifice, reinstall it in the master cylinder, then test again.
 (If the clog is on the master cylinder side of the orifice fitting, it prevents pressurized brake fluid from operating the brakes.
 If the clog is on the wheel cylinder side of the orifice fitting, it creates problems when the brakes try to release, because it prevents the flow of brake fluid back to the master cylinder reservoir) If the master cylinder won’t pump in all of these tests, it needs replacement.
 If the master cylinder does pump, proceed to the next step.
 (Note: it is possible for a master cylinder to pump fluid at a low pressure, but could have internal piston seal leakage that prevents it from building up adequate pressure to operate the trailer brakes.)

-Test the Brake line for blockage
+Test the Brake Line for Blockage

 Remove the brake line from a wheel cylinder, and have an assistant pump the master cylinder using the lever.
 Look at the end of the brake line you just disconnected.
 If brake fluid is being pumped thru the line, the master cylinder, orifice and brake line seem to be working, so assume the wheel cylinder(s) should be suspect at this point.

-If the brakes work on even one wheel, it would indicate the master cylinder and orifice are ok.
+If the brakes work on even one wheel, it would indicate the master cylinder and orifice are okay.
 The wheels that don’t work will have one of the following problems that you’ve already learned how to test and fix:

 - Frozen piston in wheel cylinder or disc caliper.